kld-anouar/LCAT-Net/README.md

 ## Overview

-LCAT-Net is a deep learning model designed to accurately segment teeth in panoramic X-ray images.
+LCAT-Net is a deep learning model designed to segment teeth in panoramic X-ray images accurately.
 By preserving both contextual and fine-grained details, LCAT-Net addresses challenges such as blurred interdental boundaries, noise variations, and overlapping dental structures.
 The model introduces a novel Multi-scale Context Fusion (MCF) block to effectively capture and fuse features from multiple scales, enabling more accurate segmentation of dental structures of varying sizes and orientations.
-Additionally, a dense skip connection module (DSM) allows each decoder layer to combine details from the symmetric encoder layer and all upper encoder layers. :contentReference[oaicite:0]{index=0}
+Additionally, a dense skip connection module (DSM) allows each decoder layer to combine details from the symmetric encoder layer and all upper encoder layers.

 ## Access the Code